kunal10713/Data-Structure-with-Python/Bitwise operator/Left Shift and Right Shift/README.md

 ## Relationship Between Shift Operations and Powers of 2

-Left Shift (<<): Shifting left by n bits is equivalent to multiplying the number by 2 power of n Right Shift (>>): Shifting right by n bits is equivalent to dividing the number by 2 power of n, discarding any remainder.
+Left Shift (<<): Shifting left by n bits is equivalent to multiplying the number by 2 power of n.

+Right Shift (>>): Shifting right by n bits is equivalent to dividing the number by 2 power of n discarding any remainder.